Käsespätzle

 Käsespätzle (German for "spätzle with cheese", also called Käsknöpfle in Vorarlberg and Liechtenstein or Kasspatzl in Tyrol, Austria and Bavaria) is a traditional dish of the German regions of Swabia, Baden and Allgäu, and also in the Austrian regions Vorarlberg and Tyrol, as well as Liechtenstein and Switzerland.

 Preparation

-Hot spätzle and grated cheese such as Emmentaler or granular cheese are layered alternately and finally topped with fried onions.
+Hot spätzle and grated cheese such as Emmentaler or Bergkäse are glazed alternately and finally topped with fried onions.
 After adding each layer, the käsespätzle is baked until all the cheese is melted.

 Accompanying side dishes are green salads or potato salad.
 In some parts of Vorarlberg and also Liechtenstein käsespätzle is usually served with apple sauce.
-Leftovers of käsespätzle can be pan-fried with butter.